Royal Canadian Air Cadets: Ranks

-Merit Review Board (MRB) process
+Merit review board process

-All promotions to the rank of Flight Sergeant (FSgt), Warrant Officer Second Class (WO2) and Warrant Officer First Class (WO1) require the cadet to be recommended by a Merit Review Board (MRB).
+All promotions to the rank of flight sergeant (FSgt), warrant officer second class (WO2) and warrant officer first class (WO1) require the cadet to be recommended by a merit review board (MRB).
 The MRB is composed of a minimum of three to a maximum of five members.
-As appointed by the squadron commanding officer, members include the Commanding officer (or delegate) acting as the board's chairperson, a representative of the Air Cadet League or local sponsor, and 1-3 additional members.
+As appointed by the squadron commanding officer, members include the commanding officer (or delegate) acting as the board's chairperson, a representative of the Air Cadet League or local sponsor, and 1-3 additional members.

 The MRB has two parts: a review of the cadet's file and an interview.
 Criteria for the file review are the same for all candidates and are set by the board chairperson, but generally includes rates of attendance, a review of the cadet's performance in squadron training, a review of summer training course reports or performance evaluations, relevant positive or disciplinary notes on file, and a list of awards the cadet has received at the squadron and national level.
 Once the file review is completed, cadets will be invited to complete the interview.
 All participating cadets will be asked the same questions, which are sent to them up to 72 hours in advance of the interview.
 Cadets may be asked questions about their participation and goals in the program, their leadership experiences, and how they would respond to various scenarios.
 Once both portions of the MRB process have been completed, the board will decide whether the cadet merits promotion to the next rank.